keyfive5/Places-in-Loo/README.md

 # Troubleshooting
 Conflicting Extensions:
 <br>
 There are a few conflicting extensions that may make the database connection not work.
-Make sure you have Code runner **uninstalled**.
+Check if you have an extension called Code Runner and make sure you have the Code Runner extension ***uninstalled***.
 Then try running the java file by right clicking the .java file and selecting "Run Java".
 If this option is not available, it means you do not have the **Extension Pack for Java** installed mentioned above